-For the 2008 year, candidates from past, present and future elections were required to file campaign financial 1.501 disclosure reports (Summary information is included in Appendix A for candidates running in the 2008 elections).
-Of the 1.501 reports required to be filed with the Registry 1,371 were filed timely.
-Certified letters were sent out for the remaining 130 reports that were not filed timely notifying the candidate that civil penalties could be assessed if the required report was not filed within five days of their receipt of the notice.
-Out of the 130 disclosures that were not filed timely, 16 still have not filed.
-The 16 reports still outstanding consist of one pre-primary report, four third quarter reports, one pre-general report and eight fourth quarter reports.
+For the 2010 year, candidates from past, present and future elections were required to file 1,721 campaign financial disclosure reports (Summary information is included in Appendix A for candidates running in the 2010 elections).
+Of the 1,721 reports required to be filed with the Registry 1,512 were filed timely.
+Certified letters were sent out for the remaining 209 reports that were not filed timely notifying the candidate that civil penalties could be assessed if the required report was not filed within five days of their receipt of the notice.
+Out of the 209 disclosures that were not filed timely, 11 still have not filed.
+The 11 reports still outstanding consist of two pre-primary reports, one second quarter report, one pre-general report and seven fourth quarter reports.

-The candidates failing to file the pre-primary, third quarter reports and the pre-general report have been assessed civil penalties by the Registry and will be ineligible to qualify for election until the reports are filed and the civil penalties are paid.
+The candidates failing to file the pre-primary, second quarter and the pre-general reports have been assessed civil penalties by the Registry and will be ineligible to qualify for election until the reports are filed and the civil penalties are paid.
+Final actions on the candidates that failed to file fourth quarter reports are still pending.